tomarshabh2199/TRIE-DataStructure-CP-Problems/README.md

       Problem Statement-
       You are given two arrays of non-negative integers say ‘arr1’ and ‘arr2’.
 Your task is to find the maximum value of ( ‘A’ xor ‘B’ ) where ‘A’ and ‘B’ are any element from ‘arr1’ and ‘arr2’ respectively and ‘xor’ represents the bitwise xor operation.

+ 6.Max Xor Queries.

+    Problem Statement-
+    You are given an array/list ‘ARR’ consisting of ‘N’ non-negative integers.
+You are also given a list ‘QUERIES’ consisting of ‘M’ queries, where the ‘i-th’ query is a list/array of two non-negative integers ‘Xi’, ‘Ai’, i.e ‘QUERIES[i]’ = [‘Xi’, ‘Ai’].
+    The answer to the ith query, i.e ‘QUERIES[i]’ is the maximum bitwise xor value of ‘Xi’ with any integer less than or equal to ‘Ai’ in ‘ARR’.
+    You should return an array/list consisting of ‘N’ integers where the ‘i-th’ integer is the answer of ‘QUERIES[i]’.

+     Note:
+     1. If all integers are greater than ‘Ai’ in array/list ‘ARR’  then the answer to this ith query will be -1.